ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Introduction

-Therefore, we design \methodname, an efficient asymmetric Siamese architecture tailored for test-time entropy minimization, using zero augmentations and extra backbone passes.
+Therefore, we design \methodname, demonstrating how asymmetry can be efficiently implemented in test-time entropy minimization without using augmentations, extra backbone passes, and teacher models.
 To embed asymmetry within a single backbone pass, \methodname decouples a prediction into two asymmetric outputs based on the same feature: an online branch with a learnable predictor and a target branch with stop-gradient.
-As shown in Figure~\ref{fig:architecture-comparisons}, we minimize entropy on the online branch to learn discriminative features, while performing asymmetric predictor–target alignment to prevent collapsed constant solutions.
-We investigate \methodname's behaviors empirically and theoretically during TTA in Section~\ref{sec:empric_theory_evidence}, demonstrating that our architecture avoids collapse and is also meaningful in absorbing and regularizing biased learning signals at testing, which improves the performance of entropy optimization even when no collapse occurs. \methodname achieves stable and effective entropy minimization using only a single predictor, introducing negligible overhead (see Table~\ref{tab:efficiency_comparison}).
+As shown in Figure~\ref{fig:architecture-comparisons}, we minimize entropy on the online branch to learn discriminative features, while performing asymmetric predictor–target alignment to prevent collapsed constants.
+We investigate \methodname's behaviors empirically and theoretically during TTA in Section~\ref{sec:empric_theory_evidence}, demonstrating that our architecture avoids collapse and is also meaningful in regularizing biased shortcut learning signals at testing, which improves the performance of entropy optimization even when no collapse occurs. \methodname achieves notable stability and effectiveness with a single extra predictor, introducing negligible overhead (see Table~\ref{tab:efficiency_comparison}).
 Despite its simplicity, \methodname yields superior robustness compared to prior methods across diverse architectures and a wide range of test scenarios, \eg, adapting reliably even with \textit{incorrect} pseudo labels (see Table~\ref{tab:imagenet-c-blindspot}).

-\textbf{Main Novelty and Contributions}: 1) We propose \methodname, a simple yet effective asymmetric architecture for test-time entropy minimization without collapse, while requiring zero augmentations, no extra backbone passes, and no teacher models to achieve efficient online deployment.
-2) We provide complementary empirical and theoretical insights into \methodname's behaviors (c.f.
-Section~\ref{sec:empric_theory_evidence}), demonstrating that \methodname also helps absorb and regulate non-generalizable biased learning signals at testing, which enhances test-time learning performance even when no collapse occurs.
+\textbf{Main Novelty and Contributions}: 1) We are the first to study asymmetric structure in TTA and propose \methodname, revealing how asymmetry can be efficiently implemented in test-time entropy minimization for collapse prevention without using augmentations, extra backbone passes, and teacher models.
+2) We provide empirical and theoretical insights into \methodname's behaviors (Section~\ref{sec:empric_theory_evidence}), demonstrating that \methodname also helps absorb and regulate non-generalizable shortcut learning signals at testing, which enhances test-time learning performance even when no collapse occurs.
 3) Extensive experiments on both language and vision tasks across both transformer and CNN models with varying sizes and a wide range of challenging test scenarios verify our efficacy.